 If you are considering taking the 2016 exam we strongly suggest you purchase the full 2016 exam cycle series when it is available as this gives you comprehensive materials for any class you miss plus the One Year Study Class chat group for assignments.

 If you want to study on your own you will find suggestions on self-study in this website, or you can purchase our 2014 materials for $2,100 (you must update them for any changes in law or procedure since the 2014 exam and for recently litigated court cases).

 9) Why should I take your course?

-Our instructor updates materials before each session so they are using the most current tax laws and procedures, including recently litigated court cases.
+All materials are updated before each session so they include the most current tax laws and procedures and recently litigated court cases.
 Attending the live sessions also gives you the chance to work with others who are taking this rigorous examination.

 With our innovative One Year Study Class students receive monthly assignments to work on at their own pace along with recommendations on Tax Court cases to read.
 Answers are provided the following month.
 Students are encouraged to communicate with each other to ask and answer questions.
 By the time the classroom sessions are held, students are exposed to much of the material covered in that session, which enhances learning and long term memory.